Submit! There’s no feeling like it.

 I find it odd that weaving is a big—make that huge—part of my life and yet somehow when I first wound a warp escapes me.
 (Actually, for a while, the whole process of winding a warp escaped me.)
 But what I do clearly remember is the very first Handwoven that I bought—the November/December 1999 issue.
 I remember feeling it seemed exotic and even sort of otherworldly.
 I studied the cover and the projects within the magazine and wondered about the people who created such wonderful things.
 The possibility for me to do what they did felt way out of my realm.
 I had no idea then, that the projects were woven by people much like me.

 About seven years after weaving my first sampler (which sadly now resides in a Connecticut landfill), I felt confident enough to enter my work into a contest.
 My doubleweave pillow was shown at the New England Weavers Seminar (NEWS), and then actually won the Handwoven Weaving for the Home award.
 Ok, yes, I remember that moment very well.
 Frankly, I was astonished.
 Several months later, I moved to California.
 While adjusting to a new guild, freeway system, and the Southern California life style, I received a phone call from Madelyn van der Hoogt, Handwoven editor at the time.
 Would I like to submit my pillow design to the magazine?, she asked.
-Would I like to?!
+Would I like to submit my design?!
 I managed to reply that I would love to share the design, and that yes, ahem, I had taken notes and could write up the draft and specifications.

 That was the beginning of my relationship with Handwoven.
 Since that time, I’ve continued to study, weave, sample, and discuss weaving whenever possible.
 I’ve submitted multiple project proposals to the magazine; some were not accepted, some were, and some even made the cover.
 Four years ago, editor Anita Osterhaug, asked if I wanted to work as a freelance technical editor.
 The opportunity was right up my alley: combining my obsession with weaving, detail-oriented brain, and love of the written word.